znuny/Znuny4OTRS-AdvancedDynamicFields/doc/en/feature.md

 # Advanced DynamicFields

-This package add an easy way to configure dynamic fields.
+This package adds an easy way to configure dynamic fields.

 With a default OTRS it is not possible to do central management of the dynamic fields shown in each screen.
-You have to configure each view independent via the SysConfig.
+You have to configure each view independently via the SysConfig.

 # GUI